boorch/bOrca/README.md

 ## Teleport Operator (`X`) (Refactored)
 Teleport operator can teleport more than 1 glyph now.
-There's a new input to the left of vertical and horizontal offset inputs, which sets the "lenght of glyphs" to teleport (works similar to how Konkat or Query operators fetch multiple cells).
+There's a new input to the left of vertical and horizontal offset inputs, which sets the "length of glyphs" to teleport (works similar to how Konkat or Query operators fetch multiple cells).

+Quick Tip: You can use this new 'multiglyph' Teleport along with the Scale operator and teleport the result (which can now include an octave value as well) to a midi operator!

 | Length | Vertical Offset | Horizontal Offset | Operator |
 |:--------:|:-------------:|:-----------------:|:-----------:|